pygmy-twylyte/amble/amble_script/docs/dsl_creator_handbook.md

 What it does:

 - Recursively scans the source directory for DSL files, parses them, and merges all matching entity definitions.
-- Writes one TOML file per category into the target `--out-dir`.
+- Writes one TOML file per category (rooms.toml, items.toml, etc. - as expected by amble_engine) into the target `--out-dir`.
 When a category has no definitions, the tool still writes an empty skeleton (for example `triggers = []`) so that other generated files cannot go stale.
 - Accepts `--only` to restrict which categories are written.
 Provide a comma-separated list (`--only triggers,items`) to leave other TOML files untouched.
 - `--verbose` (or `-v`) prints per-file and summary counts, which is useful while refactoring a larger project.